TeamFAPS/PS4-Kernel-Dumper/README.md

 ## USB dumping mode

 Launch the payload.
-Connect an USB storage device.
-Follow the instructions on screen.
+Connect a USB storage device.
+Follow the instructions on the screen.

 ## Socket dumping mode